stellar/stellar-cli/FULL_HELP_DOCS.md

 * `keys` — Create and manage identities including keys and addresses
 * `xdr` — Decode and encode XDR
 * `network` — Start and configure networks
+* `snapshot` — Download a snapshot of a ledger from an archive
 * `version` — Print version information
 * `tx` — Sign, Simulate, and Send transactions
 * `cache` — Cache for transactions and contract specs